Marketing and sales attribution: the science of the deal

 The truth is, they’re both right.
 Nutanix, a B2B multi-cloud platform and infrastructure company, tackled the problem of marketing and sales attribution by looking at the journey holistically.
-Using two different attribution models, the Nutanix RevOps team tracks touchpoints along a buyer’s journey—including marketing sources, channel data, and sales engagement.
+Using two different marketing and sales attribution models, the Nutanix RevOps team tracks touchpoints along a buyer’s journey—including marketing sources, channel data, and sales engagement.

 “The results are only as good as the data”

 Saumya Shah, marketing strategy and operations manager at Nutanix, understood that no attribution model could be successful without a clean data set.
 For any attribution model to work, Saumya said, defining and following processes is crucial.
 “If those processes are not followed, or if a certain behavior is not followed, the data is no good.
 The results are only as good as the data,” she told audiences in a recent Openprise webinar.
 “We have some processes defined and the correct behavior set for it.”
 For that, Saumya relied on Openprise, which also helps manage its marketing and sales attribution processes.
 “We use tools like People AI, Vital, PIA, and Salesforce to capture all that engagement and to house all the data,” she said.
 “And then we use Openprise for all the data preparation and the modeling and also to automate the processes.”
-Once they had processes for ensuring clean and complete data, they were ready to deploy their attribution models.
+Once they had processes for ensuring clean and complete data, they were ready to deploy their sales and marketing attribution models.

 Winner takes it all: The source attribution model